Open Bible Data Home About News OET Key

 Parallel YAC 4:3

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed as a tool for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

 BI Yac 4:3 ©

-OET (OET-RV) and when you all do ask, it doesn’t get answered because you ask with wrong motives—trying get what you want to spend on your own wants.
+OET (OET-RV)and when you all do ask, it doesn’t get answered because you ask with wrong motives—trying get what you want to spend on your own wants.

 OET-LVyou_are_requesting and not you_all_are_receiving, because wrongly you_all_are_requesting, in_order_that in the gratifications of_you_all you_all_may_spend it.